replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 <table>
   <tr>
     <th>Description</th>
-    <td><p>A required item prevents the application from starting until it has a value.
-A required item shows the tag "Required" in the admin console.</p>
+    <td><p>Displays a Required tag for the config item in the admin console.
+A required item prevents the application from starting until it has a value.</p>
     </td>
   </tr>
   <tr>